Get E-Book

 keepAliveInitialDelay: 60_000

-UDP has a simpler lifecycle and stricter buffer setter timing in Node's public API.
+UDP has a simpler lifecycle from the JavaScript side, but Node still cares about timing.
 Creation options can request receive and send buffer sizes.
 Setter methods such as setRecvBufferSize() require a bound socket.
-That shape comes from Node's API contract, not from a universal law about every operating system.
+That is Node's public API contract.
+It is not a universal rule for every operating system.

-Node also omits many options on purpose.
-TCP congestion-control selection, quick ACK behavior, corking details, packet marks, interface binding, and platform-specific flags exist below the API.
-Some can be reached by native addons, command-line tools, container settings, or host sysctls.
-Stable backend code should treat those as host policy unless the application has a measured need and a deployment contract for it.
+Node leaves many OS socket settings out of the public API on purpose.
+TCP congestion control selection, quick ACK behavior, corking details, packet marks, interface binding, and many platform flags exist below Node.
+Some can be reached with native addons, host tools, container settings, or sysctl values.
+Stable backend code should treat those as host policy unless the app has a measured need and a clear deployment rule for it.

-Inherited sockets change the history.
-A process manager, systemd socket activation, a parent process, or a cluster primary can create a socket before your code sees it.
-In that setup, options may already be fixed.
-Calling server.listen(handle) starts from a handle that has existing kernel state.
-Your JavaScript still gets a net.Server, but the earliest option decisions happened outside the current call site.
+Inherited sockets add one more wrinkle.
+A process manager, systemd socket activation, parent process, or cluster primary can create the socket before your code sees it.
+If your code calls server.listen(handle), the handle may already have kernel state attached to it.
+Your JavaScript still gets a net.Server, but the earliest socket choices happened somewhere else.

-That explains a class of bugs where the same code behaves differently under a supervisor than it does when run with node server.js.
-The process did not create the same socket path.
-Same JavaScript object.
-Different owner history below it.
+That explains a class of bugs where the same code behaves one way under a supervisor and another way when run with node server.js.
+The JavaScript object looks similar.
+The socket history below it is not the same.

 net.createServer()